2014 Annual Report

 Goals Set for 2013:

-- Implement RapidComm for monitoring POCT Urinalysis – In Progress
+- Implement RapidComm for monitoring POCT Urinalysis – Not completed; alternate program being investigated

-- Implement Ant-Factor Xa (Heparin) testing – In Progress
+- Implement Ant-Factor Xa (Heparin) testing – Completed in 3 of 6 sites

-- Develop procedures for result comparability – Complete
+- Develop RFP for hematology Analyzer – Complete

 Goals Set for 2013: